Scott B and Beth B: Films

 Letters to Dad For 11 minutes No Wave personalities such as Pat Place, Arto Lindsay, Vivienne Dick, John Ahearn, Kiki Smith, Tom Otterness and William "Bill" Rice, read messages addressed to what appears to be a father figure.
 It emerges after a while, however, that these are in fact letters from the victims of the Jonestown massacre to guru Jim Jones shortly before their mass suicide.

-The Offenders, also shot in Super 8 mm, is a punk savage satire about a kidnapping.
+The Offenders, also shot in Super 8 mm, is a satire about a kidnapping.
 The Offenders was originally presented as a series of serial screenings at Max's Kansas City and the Mudd Club.
 Appearing in The Offenders is John Lurie, G. H. Hovagimyan, Scott B, Judy Nylon, art critic Edit DeAk, and Lydia Lunch, among others.
 The full version was shown at Film Forum and other film houses during the height of the New York City crime wave.

 Vortex, shot in 16 mm and made for $70,000 thanks to a National Endowment for the Arts grant via Colab, is a film noirish drama featuring frequent collaborator Lydia Lunch as a detective who becomes immersed in corporate chicanery and the exploitation of politicians by companies soliciting defense contracts.
 The soundtrack for Vortex contains noise music by Richard Edson, Lydia Lunch, Adele Bertei, Kristian Hoffman, and The Bs.
 Vortex has been called the last No Wave film made.